July 28, 2022

 The importance of the date of Grant of Probate

-As such it is often crucial to find out as to whether probate has been granted.
+It is therefore crucial to know whether probate has been granted.

 Probate search: how to check if Probate has been granted

-Firstly, a probate search can be carried out on the Government’s website at the dedicated Probate records search service.
-By entering the deceased’s name and date of death you will be informed if the Grant has been issued and can obtain a copy of the Grant and the relevant Will for a small fee.
+You can search probate records on the Government’s website by entering the deceased’s name and date of death.
+This will confirm if a Grant has been issued and allow you to order a copy of the Grant and Will for a small fee.

 Solicitors specialising in disputing a Will